Causal Reasoning and Large Language Models: Opening a New Frontier for Causality: LLMs for Token Causality and Causal Judgments

 \subsubsection{Evaluating LLMs on inferring necessary and sufficient causes}

-When the principle of necessity and sufficiency yields the same cause, actual cause of an event can be easily determined.
+When the principle of necessity and sufficiency yields the same cause, token cause of an event can be easily determined.
 However, in many real-world scenarios, they may output different answers.
 For example, in the beer spilling example above, suppose there were two beer bottles on the table.
 Then the presence of any beer bottle on the table is a sufficient cause for beer spilling, but not necessary.
 Even if one of the bottles was not placed on the table, the other one would have spilled.
 Therefore, inferring necessary and sufficient causes typically requires applying the definitions of necessity and sufficiency and using formal reasoning~\citep{halpern2016actual}.

-Below we investigate whether LLMs can provide this reasoning directly using the natural language description of an event.
+Below we investigate whether LLMs can generate causal arguments directly using the natural language description of an event.
 We evaluate on a collection of 15 vignettes (example scenarios) from ~\cite{kueffner2021acsurvey}.
 Table~\ref{tab:eg-vig} shows sample vignettes.
-These vignettes are widely used to discuss and critique actual causality definitions in the literature and span challenging scenarios across seven different types: symmetric overdetermination, switch, late preemption, early preemption, double preemption, bogus preemption, short circuit, and other miscellaneous examples.
+These vignettes are widely used to discuss and critique token causality definitions in the literature and span challenging scenarios across seven different types: symmetric overdetermination, switch, late preemption, early preemption, double preemption, bogus preemption, short circuit, and other miscellaneous examples.
 For example, symmetric overdetermination is a scenario where multiple processes (causes), all of which producing the same outcome (event), terminate at the same time.
 Suppl.~\ref{app:nec-suf} provides a description for each type.

 For each vignette, our goal is check whether an LLM can correctly identify whether a cause is necessary, sufficient, or both.
 To do so, we use the following prompt template, where PRINCIPLE is replaced by either ``minimal change'' (corresponding to necessary cause) or ``multiple sufficient causes'' (corresponding to sufficient causes).
 In each example, we provide two options: one of them is the necessary cause and the other the sufficient cause.
 Interestingly, the prompt itself was constructed using the gpt-3.5-turbo (see Suppl.~\ref{app:judgment-promptgen} for details).
 An example prompt for the early preemption vignette is shown below.